Crazyglue/pokemon-code-scanner/README.md

 One QoL feature is for the user to select the set the code card belongs to before scanning the code.
 And all subsequent scans will be categorized with that set.

+## Demo

+Visit https://scanner.rockergaming.com to play with the app.

+__Note:__ The demo app does not store your codes or send them off to some 3rd party website.
+All of the source code of the app is contained in this repo.
+This app will never harvest the scanned code data for any reason.
+The data you collect with this app is yours.

 ## Building

 To create a production version of your app: